The Declaration of Digital Sovereignty

 III.
 Dual-Use by Design

-What serves the indie developer serves the nation.
+What serves the indie game developer also serves the professional studio and the defense program.
 The indie developer needs low cost and high agility.
+Studios need team consistency and easy onboarding.
 The nation needs security, modularity, and no vendor lock-in.
-By aligning these needs, we create a stack that is robust enough for the battlefield and accessible enough for the basement coder.
+By aligning these needs, we create a single stack that is robust enough for critical missions and accessible enough for the bedroom coder.
+No compromises.

 IV.
 Stability is a Feature